 - Upper respiratory tract infection, e.g., coryza

-- Certain foods and beverages for which a person is allergic.
+- Certain foods and beverages to which a person is allergic.
 For example, shrimp, almonds, wine, etc.

 There are some risk factors, which, if present, make you more prone to develop asthma.
 These are listed below:

-- Genetic: Person having a family history of asthma, especially in siblings and parents.
+- Genetic: A person having a family history of asthma, especially in siblings and parents.

 - Smokers: Both active and passive smokers.